 Can it snoop on me?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-Name, email, phone number
+Name, email, phone number, address

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?